/utils/response_protocol.py

 from typing import Any, MutableMapping, runtime_checkable, Protocol

-[docs] @runtime_checkable class ResponseProtocol(Protocol): """Protocol for HTTP response objects compatible with both requests.Response, httpx.Response, and other response- like classes.
+[docs] @runtime_checkable class ResponseProtocol(Protocol): """Protocol for HTTP response objects compatible with requests.Response, httpx.Response, and other response classes.
 This protocol defines the common interface shared between popular HTTP client libraries, allowing for type-safe interoperability.
 The URL is kept flexible to allow for other types outside of the normal string including basic pydantic and httpx type for both httpx and other custom objects. """ status_code: int headers: MutableMapping[str, str] content: bytes url: Any # Status and validation methods

-[docs] def raise_for_status(self) -> None: """Raise an exception for HTTP error status codes.""" ...
+[docs] def raise_for_status(self) -> None: """Raises an exception for HTTP error status codes.""" ...